bjucps209/spring22-team3/README.md

 ### Serialization

 - Implemented save and load methods for model classes
-- Created a functional pause menu
+- Created a functional pause menu that pauses the game when opened
-- Connected save/load with GUI
+- Working save and load functions

 ### Auxilary Screens